StanimirBarakov/DocumentSigner/README.md

 # DocumentSigner
-Simple REST API for uploading and sign documents
+Simple REST API for uploading and signing documents Used tools:
+JAX-RS with Jersey implementation
+Jetty Embedded Server
+MySQL database
+Hibernate/JPA for ORM.